 - Developed from renewable and bio-based feedstocks like sugarcane and corn

 - Better supply chain

 - Many conventional fibers enter the market with a portion of bio-based content

 - Conventional: Virgin

-As a health and safety manager, we encourage you to ask for Life Cycle Analysis (LCA) data reported in an EPD®: an environmental product declaration.
-This provides transparent and comparable information about the lifecycle environmental impact of a product and can let you know how hard your protective garments are working for you.
+Ask for the Life Cycle Analysis (LCA) data reported in an EPD®, an environmental product declaration.
+This gives you a clear picture of the lifecycle environmental impact of a product and lets you know how hard your protective garments are working for you.

-It’s worth noting that while sustainable innovations in workwear are common, it is not so common in the FR (fire-resistant) market.
-At TenCate Protective Fabrics, this is an area where we have been working hard to develop sustainable solutions.
-We’re delighted to share that we recently launched the first-ever sustainable FR-treated fabric—a significant step forward which we are very proud of.
+While sustainable innovations in workwear are common, they're less so in the FR (flame-resistant) market.
+At TenCate Protective Fabrics, we have worked hard to develop sustainable solutions in this space.
+We’re delighted to share that we recently launched the first-ever sustainable FR-treated fabric—a significant step forward of which we are very proud.